 Citizens of the vast majority of countries do not require a visa for stays shorter than 90 days, with only a few exceptions.
 If you would like to check if you are required to get a visa, please visit the costarica.com/visa/ website.
 If you intend on staying in Costa Rica longer than 90 days you will need a visa (or you’ll need to “re-enter” the country).

 Do I need a specific plug adapter for my electronics?

 Costa Rica’s outlets are 110 volts, with a standard duplex outlet (the same as North America).

 What is the exit tax for Costa Rica?

 The exit tax via air is USD$29 US and USD$7 by land, and is payable by US Cash, Costa Rica Colons, or credit card.
-Some airlines already include this fee in their airline ticket.
-If you want to know if yours is included, please call your airline.
+ALMOST ALL airlines already include this fee in their airline ticket.
+So you basically don’t need to worry about this anymore, if you are flying into or out-of the country.
+If you want to double-check to see if yours is included, please call your airline.

 If I need to stay in San Jose for a night, who should I stay with?